BiomedSQL: Text-to-SQL for Scientific Reasoning on Biomedical Knowledge Bases: Related Work

 \section{Related Work}

-We organize related work into three strands: (1) general-purpose text-to-SQL benchmarks, (2) text-to-SQL benchmarks for clinical databases, and (3) evaluations of scientific reasoning in NLP.
+We organize related work into four strands: (1) general-purpose text-to-SQL benchmarks, (2) text-to-SQL benchmarks for clinical databases, (3) evaluations of scientific reasoning in NLP, and (4) a direct comparison between BiomedSQL and previous benchmarks.

-\textbf{General-purpose text-to-SQL benchmarks:} Text-to-SQL research has been largely driven by large-scale, cross-domain benchmarks.
-Early work such as Seq2SQL~\cite{zhong2017seq2sql} introduced SQL generation over single-table queries with limited complexity. \textsc{Spider}~\cite{spider2018} introduced greater generalization challenges by spanning 200 multi-table databases, catalyzing the development of schema linking techniques.
-More recent benchmarks like KaggleDBQA~\cite{lee2021kaggledbqa} and BIRD~\cite{bird2023} added realism by incorporating noisy enterprise-scale data and requiring attention to data quality, joins, and execution latency.
-Despite progress, the top models such as GPT-4 still underperform humans by 30–40\% on execution accuracy, underscoring the challenge.
-However, these benchmarks primarily emphasize syntactic translation and schema generalization, not the domain-specific reasoning norms that underlie many expert queries in scientific disciplines.
-In contrast, \name{} introduces a multi-table biomedical schema enriched with domain-specific semantics, requiring models to interpret statistical conventions, biomedical ontologies, and implicit multi-step filtering logic---capabilities not assessed in prior work.
+\textbf{General-purpose text-to-SQL benchmarks.} Text-to-SQL research has been largely driven by cross-domain benchmarks.
+Early work such as Seq2SQL~\citep{zhong2017seq2sql} introduced SQL generation for simple, single-table queries. \textsc{Spider}~\citep{spider2018} expanded generalization challenges by spanning 200 multi-table databases, catalyzing the development of schema linking techniques.
+More recently, KaggleDBQA~\citep{lee2021kaggledbqa} and BIRD~\citep{Li2023BIRD} added realism by incorporating enterprise-scale data and requiring attention to data quality, joins, and latency.
+Despite progress, top models still underperform humans by 15-20\% on execution accuracy for general-purpose benchmarks like BIRD.
+These benchmarks emphasize syntactic translation and schema generalization, not the domain-specific reasoning that underlies many queries in scientific disciplines.
+In contrast, \name{} uses a multi-table schema enriched with domain-specific semantics, requiring models to interpret statistical conventions and biomedical ontologies---capabilities not previously assessed.